Fenix4088/Square-Meter-Project/README.md

 ###### :large_blue_diamond: Favorites
-The link  "Favorites" :sparkling_heart:, in the header of the page, the user can see all the products that he added to the favorites by marking the desired product with a heart.
+With the help of the link  "Favorites" :sparkling_heart:, located in the header of the page, the user can see all the products added to "Favorites" by marking the desired product with a heart.

 ###### :large_blue_diamond: Orders
 This link is in the header of the page and is intended only for administration:exclamation: All the orders wich were received from the customers are displayed on the Product Page.